 As an adult, you're probably well aware most options in the freezer section are loaded with sodium.
 But, to my surprise, it's still completely possible to relive my childhood with healthy frozen dinners.
 The next time you hit up the grocery store, Brittany Modell, RD, has some healthy (and delicious!) frozen meals that are more than worth adding to your cart.

 Healthy frozen dinners for nights when you don't feel like cooking

-“This a great item to keep in the freezer because it’s an easy meal you can whip up on a weeknight.
+"This a great item to keep in the freezer because it's an easy meal you can whip up on a weeknight.
 It contains green peas, red peppers, grilled corn, tamari, spring onions, sesame oil, and ginger.
-It’s also low in carbs and fat.
-If you want a boost of protein, you can always add tofu or egg.”
+It's also low in saturated fat and high in fiber.
+If you want a boost of protein, you can always add tofu or egg."

 "This is one of my favorite frozen vegetable burgers.
 I love the wholesome, plant-based ingredients, such as whole grain millet, adzuki beans, sweet potato, and flaxseed.
 I always keep at least one box in my freezer at all times.
 I love eating a patty with Food for Life's Ezekiel sprouted English muffin or alongside frozen vegetables as a quick meal when I'm out of fresh produce."